tillkuhn/ckad-cluster/README.md

 ![](https://upload.wikimedia.org/wikipedia/commons/6/67/Kubernetes_logo.svg)

-## About
+## About this repo
-This is a fork of the [kubeadm-ansible](https://github.com/kairen/kubeadm-ansible) repo that spins up a Kubernetes cluster using Ansible with kubeadm.
-I used it as preparation for the [Certified Kubernetes Application Developer (CKAD) Program](https://www.cncf.io/certification/ckad/) to have an easy-to-(re)create environment to play around with.
+This repo started as a fork of the [kubeadm-ansible](https://github.com/kairen/kubeadm-ansible) and spins up a Kubernetes cluster using Ansible with `kubeadm`.

+My primary goal was to use the resulting cluster to prepare for the [Certified Kubernetes Application Developer (CKAD) Program](https://www.cncf.io/certification/ckad/) to have an easy-to-(re)create environment to play around with.

-The cluster setup playbook has been tested successfully with the following configuration:
+The setup playbook has been tested successfully with the following configuration:

 * [Kubernetes 1.19](https://kubernetes.io/docs/setup/release/notes/#v1-19-0)
 * [Docker (docker-ce) 18.06](https://docs.docker.com/engine/release-notes/)